 In the beginning, he taught me about fear.
 I liked that one, so I decided to remember it.

-“Why do you talk about fear in the third person?
-Fear doesn’t have an identity.
-You are the fear.”
+‘Why do you speak of fear in the third person?
+Fear has no identity.
+You are the fear.’

 He also taught me about the ugly side of love.
 I hated that one, so I can’t seem to forget it.

-He kissed me softly, and that hurt the most.
+He kissed me gently, and that hurt the most.
 I knew I had no power to upset him.
 I knew I had no power over him.

-Our paths with someone can become these tangled, knotted messes.
+The paths we walk with someone can become such tangled, knotted messes.

-But not everybody can love it like you, and it takes you long to accept that.
-When all parts of you are alight all the time, it’s only a matter time until you can’t cover yourself up any longer.
-Until they start catching glimpses and end up deciding for you if you are radiant or too much.
-In time, you love it a little less for it.
-You think you don’t need it so much.
-You think you can see ahead just fine, even without your own light guiding you, for don’t they know better?
+But not everyone can love it like you do, and it takes a long time for you to accept that.
+When all parts of you are constantly on fire, it’s only a matter of time before you can’t hide anymore.
+Until they start catching glimpses and end up deciding for you whether you are radiant or too much.
+Over time, you love it a little less for it.
+You think you don’t need it as much.
+You think you can see ahead just fine without your own light to guide you, because don’t they know better?
 Don’t you love them more?
-Don’t you want to follow them, if only you could put your fire out first?
+Wouldn’t you like to follow them, if only you could put out your fire first?

-I, too, liked his arms wrapped tight around me.
-I liked the intimacies we shared, the hands and breaths and shivers.
-He was mostly good-natured when I didn’t go too hard, and his sleepy voice made me smile, and the stories about our half made-up past made everybody laugh.
+I, too, liked sitting in silence from time to time.
+I liked his arms wrapped tightly around me.
+I liked the intimacies we shared, the hands and breaths and little secrets I could never write about.
+Mostly he was good-natured when I didn’t push too hard, and his sleepy voice made me smile, and the stories about our half made-up past made everyone laugh.
 But there was always something missing.
 I was always missing.

 It was the end.